skerkour/kerkour.com/content/blog/living-with-one-carry-on-bag/index.md

 <!-- TODO: photo du sac plein -->

-There is a LOOOOT of benefits but also some drawbacks that may not fit everbody's routine.
+There is a LOOOOT of benefits but also some drawbacks that may not fit everyone's routine.

 ## Benefits